mrismanaziz/Reforestation/README.md

-## The biggest knight at King Arthur's round table was Sir Cumference.
-He acquired his size from eating too much pi.
+## I'd like to start a diet, but I've got too much on my plate right now.